borglefink/countsource/README.md

   ]
 }
 ```
-Note that directories can be specified further, to be sure to exclude elements you don't want counted.
+Note that directories can be specified in a bit more detail, to be sure to exclude elements you don't want counted.

 Background
 ----------